-Pastor Tom's Monthly Message: April
+Pastor Tom's Monthly Message: June

-Greetings in Christ Jesus,
+Greetings to those in Christ Jesus,

 Pastor Tom and Pat Campbell